publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptii/ch423/m__us_usc_t49_stVII_ptA_sptii_ch423.md

 >     The advisory committee established under this section shall terminate on September 30, 2015.”

- __Disclosure of Seat Dimensions to Facilitate the Use of Child Safety Seats on Aircraft__
+ __Disclosure of Seat Dimensions To Facilitate the Use of Child Safety Seats on Aircraft__

 [Pub.
 L. 112–95, title IV, § 412][/us/pl/112/95/s412], Feb.
 14, 2012, [126 Stat.
 89][/us/stat/126/89], provided that: